mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Todays Tutorial [December 31, 2025]
+# Todays Tutorial [January 1, 2026]
-## Lesson 65: ARM-32 Course 1 (Part 25 – Hacking SUB)
+## Lesson 66: ARM-32 Course 2 (Part 1 – The Meaning Of Life Part 2)
-This tutorial will discuss hacking the SUB instruction.
+This tutorial will introduce our ARM-32 Course 2 course.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.